 Spider veins are caused by a backup of blood that can result from hormone changes, exposure to the sun, or an injury.
 They are often found in the legs because of the intense pressure on the veins to carry blood back up to the heart.

 Other factors such as age, heredity, and hormonal changes such as pregnancy can also increase your risk of having spider veins, so it is important to take preventative measures.

-Some steps you can take to prevent spider veins from occurring include:
+Some steps our patients near Houston can take to prevent spider veins from occurring include:

 - Wearing sunscreen regularly

 - Exercising consistently and maintaining a healthy weight, which can help reduce pressure put on the veins in your legs